jvincze84/jvincze84.github.io/docs/Get_Started_With_Portainer.md

 * [Proxmox](https://www.proxmox.com/en/)
 * [PythonVirtualEnv](https://docs.python.org/3/tutorial/venv.html)

 All of them has the advantages and disadvantages.
 Proxmox is really good if you have a separate hardware to install.
 It can handle LXC Containers and HW virtualization as well.
-VirtualBox is an easy-to-use Virtualisation platform.
+VirtualBox is an easy-to-use Virtualization platform.
 It can be installed on Linux, Windows and even on MAC.
 But all of these have bigger footprint on you host hardware than Docker.

 Let's see how easy to try a software with Docker, for example Ghost blog: